tylerneylon/small_notes/newport_book/newport_book.md

 I have a few problems with this formula, which is common among advice books:

-* It's one-sided.
-Cal presents his ideas as in an opinion piece, trying to convince us the ideas are rock-solid, as opposed to the writing of an impartial expository writer showing us multiple perspectives.
+* **It's one-sided.** Cal presents his ideas as in an opinion piece, trying to convince us the ideas are rock-solid.
+This is quite different from the tone of an impartial expository writer showing us multiple perspectives.
-* It presents anecdotes as if they were strong scientific evidence.
+* **It presents anecdotes as strong evidence.**
   I'm skeptical about the reliability of anecdotes as arguments.
 While Cal lands as credible, this genre is rife with writing that I suspect embelishes or creates supporting stories.
-* It's redundant.
-I was sometimes bored re-reading the same ideas repeatedly.
+* **It's redundant.** I was sometimes bored re-reading the same ideas repeatedly.

 Ok, that's somewhat harsh --- apologies to Cal if you read this.
 I aim to be more critical of the genre than of this particular author.
-I love to read math books, which a bit of a polar opposite in terms of information density.
+I love to read math books, which tend to be the polar opposite in terms of information density.

 Having complained about the genre, let's get into the content: Are the ideas themselves useful?